|You are here :

 After graduating from UCSC, Andrew Jr. was promoted to store manager in 1989.
 In the fall of 1991, the Lenzes added a warehouse to hold extra merchandise as well as their many thousands of feet of picture frame moulding and the saws required to cut it.
 This freed up yet more space in the store for art materials!
 Woo-hoo!

-Since then, they've remodeled a few times to make even more room for art materials, moved displays and departments around, squeezed in product lines, good stuff like that.
+Since then, they've remodeled a few times to make even more room for art materials, moved displays and departments around, stacked and squeezed in product lines, good stuff like that.

 Lenz Arts remains a very family-oriented business.
 Andy retired in January 2016.
-Cynthia still comes in a few times a week apply her expertise.
-Andrew Jr. runs the store on a day-to-day basis along with his brother Matthew and more than a dozen staff members.
+While also retired, Cynthia still gets business questions a few times each month and applies her expertise.
+Andrew Jr. runs the store on a day-to-day basis along with his brother Matthew and nearly two dozen staff member artists.

 "We all look forward to serving you!"